Established by volunteers in 1984, the Master Gardener Association of Wayne County (MGAWC) is dedicated to:

 Held on the second Thursday evening, September through June, 2016 membership meeting topics include garden tools, eight months of color in the garden, maple syrup, the annual spring opener with Dr. Dean Krauskopf, plantings to attract beneficial insects, and the ecological revival of the Detroit River.
-If there is interest, there might be a members' garden walk in July.

 Volunteers are welcome to tend the UM-Dearborn Natural Areas on the third Saturday afternoon of each month.